Nicola-Bini/Nicola-Bini/README.md

   🧑‍🎓  Graduating in Business Analytics at Hult University (Boston)<br>
   📘  Learning Django and Docker<br>
   🏢  Studying Supply Chain and operations<br>
-  📊.
+  🌱 Passionate about Sustainability, I dream about a future where each of us leave the world better than how we found it 📊.
 Head of Operations at <a href="https://www.linkedin.com/company/hult-data-analytics-club/">Hult Data Analytics Club</a><br>
   🧘‍♂️  Passionate about meditation and buddhist philosophy<br>
   🛼  Skate lover